 “Required” means that the paragraph in question applies or that certified documentation shall be recorded for the purchaser.

 · Unless otherwise specified, all required test and inspection equipment shall be provided by the vendor.
+6.1.5 During agreed factory visits, the purchaser’s representative shall be granted permission to photograph the equipment in the scope of the Purchase Order at vendor and sub-vendor plants.
+Alternatively, the vendor may take pictures and provide them to the purchaser’s representative.

 Inspection